NicLandajo/comfy-monitor/PreviewVideoMonitorPro_Manual_v5.2.md

 | 1080p | Negligible (PCIe overhead > benefit) |
 | 4K | ~10-20% faster |
 | 6K/8K | ~50-70% faster |

 ---

+**Temp Workflow Folder (runs_cache/temp_workflow/)**

+This folder contains instance_## subfolders (e.g., instance_10, instance_48) that are created each time the node executes.
+Each instance is assigned a unique random number that will never conflict with existing folders, even across multiple ComfyUI sessions or browser tabs running simultaneously.
+These folders persist across sessions and store the workflow JSON used by the snapshot feature.
+They accumulate over time and can be safely deleted when ComfyUI is not running.
+Clearing this folder periodically is normal maintenance and won't affect your saved generations or snapshots.

+---